marios-zindilis/zindilis.com/docs/raspberry-pi-security-bootstrap.md

 On my RPi running a freshly installed Raspbian OS, `iptables` was already installed, and it was running  with an empty rule set, i.e. all traffic was allowed in all directions.
-Furthermore, Raspbian does not include a SysV script for `iptables`.
-This functionality is offered by the `iptables-persistent` package.
+Furthermore, Raspbian does not include a SysV script for the `iptables` service, but this functionality is offered by the `iptables-persistent` package.

 1. Install `iptables-persistent`, to help make the `iptables` rules survive a